How to write a proposal cover letter in 2026: Examples + free template

 Moreover, if you don’t follow the client’s RFP guidelines, they’ll most likely ignore your response, and all your effort will be lost to those who did thoroughly read the RFP.

 This might seem like a general mistake, but it’s a big one.
 If you don’t understand what the client wants, your whole response won’t matter.
-For this reason, you need to read the RFP carefully to know what the client looking for.
+For this reason, you need to read the RFP carefully to know what the client is looking for.
 Don’t send a proposal that’s missing details or doesn’t match what they need.

 Your cover letter should always be one page unless you’re dealing with a long proposal of 100+ pages.
 If you do end up with a longer cover letter, it might be because you are including too much detail.
 Instead of describing every detail of your proposal (save that for the executive summary), focus on the top three aspects that will catch the reader’s attention.
 This will leave the reader wanting to know more, encouraging them to read the entire proposal.